apps-for-linux/apps-for-linux.github.io/src/content/blog/deckboard.md

 ---
 title: "Deckboard"
+description: |
-summary: "Control your PC with your phone in easy way possible"
+ "Control your PC with your phone in easy way possible"
 date: 2025-03-14T09:27:00Z
 categories: ["Games"]
 authors: